Zephyr and Psyche at The Louvre, Paris

 myminifactory

-Cupid and Psyche is a story from the Latin novel Metamorphoses, also known as The Golden Ass, written in the 2nd century AD by Apuleius.
-It concerns the overcoming of obstacles to the love between Psyche ("Soul" or "Breath of Life") and Cupid (Latin Cupido, "Desire") or Amor ("Love", Greek Eros), and their ultimate union in asacred marriage.
-Although the only extended narrative fromantiquity is that of Apuleius, Eros and Psyche appear in Greek art as early as the 4th century BC.
-The story's Neoplatonic elements and allusions to mystery religions accommodate multiple interpretations, and it has been analyzed as anallegory and in light of folktale, Märchen or fairy tale, and myth.
-Since the rediscovery of Apuleius's novel in the Renaissance, the reception of Cupid and Psyche in the classical tradition has been extensive.
-The story has been retold in poetry, drama, and opera, and depicted widely in painting, sculpture, and even wallpaper.
-This sculpture by Henri-Joseph Rutxhiel (1775-1837) was carved out of marble and presented to the salon in 1814.
-The scene depicts Psyche's descention from a mountain to live with her future husband; for a fun summary click this link!
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Cupid and Psyche is a timeless tale from the Latin novel Metamorphoses, also known as The Golden Ass, penned by Apuleius in the 2nd century AD.
+This epic romance revolves around the unrelenting passion of Psyche, or Soul, for Cupid, aka Desire, and their ultimate union in a sacred marriage.
+Although the only extensive narrative from antiquity is that of Apuleius, Eros and Psyche have been depicted in Greek art since as early as the 4th century BC.
+The story's Neoplatonic undertones and allusions to mystery religions make it open to multiple interpretations, and it has been analyzed as an allegory and in light of folk tale, Märchen, fairy tale, and myth.
+Since the rediscovery of Apuleius's novel during the Renaissance, the reception of Cupid and Psyche in the classical tradition has been extensive.
+The story has been retold in poetry, drama, and opera, and its depiction can be found in painting, sculpture, and even wallpaper.
+This stunning marble sculpture by Henri-Joseph Rutxhiel, crafted in 1814, showcases Psyche's descent from a mountain to live with her future husband; for a fun summary, click this link!
+This breathtaking artwork is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory.
+Through this community-driven effort, we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for the public to access free of charge.
+If you have an interesting item that you'd like to contribute, email stw@myminifactory.com to find out how you can help make this project a reality.

 Download Model from myminifactory